Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 When calling to a 3rd party API like this, it is important to know the performance and potential errors coming from those calls.
 To trace this information, the function uses a custom span in OpenTelemetry.
 Review the tracer variable and how that is used.
 Without the custom span, it would be difficult to know which calls were erroring out to the API and what status code the API was returning.

-The function will be stored in the database schema and can be used in the future from sql or python, as we will do in the next cell.
+The function will be stored in the database schema and can be used in the future from SQL or Python, as we will do in the next cell.

-Create a new python cell at the bottom of the notebook by clicking on + Python.
+Create a new Python cell at the bottom of the notebook by clicking on + Python.

 Paste this section into the new cell.